-- The Humanities or Social Science requirement must be chosen from the Diversity category in the list of Approved General Education Courses. - Students who demonstrate proficiency must take additional general education credits in math, lab science, or technology from the list of Approved General Education Courses. - Selection should be based upon the requirements of the four-year transfer institution.
+- If this requirement has been satisfied by another Humanities or Social Science course in the Diversity category, the student must take three additional credits from the List of General Education courses. - Students who demonstrate proficiency must take additional general education credits in math or lab science from the List of Approved General Education Courses. - Selection should be based upon the requirements of the four-year transfer institution.